Behaviour & Emotions

 4. Give them time

-What our kids really need is unstructured time to just hang out together and enjoy each other’s company.
+What our kids really need is unstructured time to just hang out.
 Time together builds a sense of safety, connection and belonging for kids.
-Just moving through the simple routines of the day teaches your child the rhythm of life and strengthens the bond between you both, this bond is like building their immune system for relationships later in life.
+Just moving through the simple routines of the day together teaches your child the rhythm of life and strengthens the bond between you both.
+Nurturing this bond is like building their immune system for relationships later in life.

 5. Stay calm

-Instead of taking it personally or flying off the handle when our child pushes our buttons, take a deep breath and reach for your stronger, calmer, wiser, kinder self.
-Remembering that our kids are eagerly observing us and absorbing our every move, we serve them well when we respond to them respectfully and refrain from throwing our own tantrums when things don’t go our way.
+Instead of taking it personally or flying off the handle when your child pushes your buttons, take a deep breath and reach for your stronger, calmer, wiser, kinder self.
+Our kids are observing us and absorbing our every move, we serve them well when we respond to them respectfully and refrain from throwing our own tantrums when things don’t go our way.

 7. Let them know you are on their team

-Let your child know that you are their number one fan and that every day when they head out the door you are with them cheering them on.
-Our kids face all kinds of challenges, especially at school, and they can do this only with the support and encouragement of the people in their life that they trust the most.
+Let your child know that you are their number one fan and that every day when they head out the door, you are cheering them on.
+Our kids face all kinds of challenges, especially at school, and they can do this only with the support and encouragement of their most trusted people.

-Sending them out the door with a, “You’ve got this,” or a, “Just do your best” gives them the resilience to go and face their challenges knowing that, even when we are not with them, you have their back.
+Sending them off with a “You’ve got this,” or a “Just do your best” can give your child the resilience boost then need to face their day.
+It's so empowering to know that even when you are not physically right there beside them, you still have their back.

 Jo Batts